-Customer service strategy People strategy Raising attainment strategy A strategy to develop the council as A strategy to ensure the council has A strategy to align the council's a customer-oriented organisation resources in the delivery of positive through an understanding of change in the council's number one managed and developed effectively. customer needs and excellent priority, improving attainment and service provision. positive destinations.
-Digital transformation strategy Improvement strategy Risk management strategy A strategy to support the A strategy to ensure the council A strategy to ensure effective development of digital services in has a strong culture of high performance and capacity to deliver impact on the council's ability to in the priorities.
-ICT strategy Asset Management Strategy Audit and Counter Fraud strategy A strategy to direct audit activity A strategy to ensure the council has assets are effectively and efficiently the ICT infrastructure to succeed in This will ensure that the council has the priority areas. used to support service delivery. effective governance and controls and effective measures for the prevention, detection and investigation of fraud
+Customer service strategy A strategy to develop the council as a customer-oriented organisation through an understanding of customer needs and excellent service provision.
+People strategy A strategy to ensure the council has the people to deliver in the priority areas and that all employees are led, managed and developed effectively.
+Raising attainment strategy A strategy to align the council's resources in the delivery of positive change in the council's number one priority, improving attainment and positive destinations.
+Digital transformation strategy A strategy to support the development of digital services in the council.
+Improvement strategy A strategy to ensure the council has a strong culture of high performance and capacity to deliver in the priorities.
+Risk management strategy A strategy to ensure effective management of risks that may impact on the council's ability to deliver our priorities or objectives.
+ICT strategy A strategy to ensure the council has the ICT infrastructure to succeed in the priority areas.
+Asset Management Strategy A strategy to ensure the council assets are effectively and efficiently used to support service delivery.
+Audit and Counter Fraud strategy A strategy to direct audit activity.
+This will ensure that the council has effective governance and controls and effective measures for the prevention, detection and investigation of fraud.